 The following materials should be disposed of immediately after they are generated.
-Call EH&S for a white pathological waste container and to make pickup arrangements.
+Contact the Hazardous Material Division for a white pathological waste container and to make pick-up arrangements.

-- Organs, tissues, body parts, and fluids which have been removed by trauma, surgery, other medical procedures.
+- Organs, tissues, body parts, and fluids which have been removed by trauma, surgery, or medical procedures.

 - Human or animal tissues injected with a human pathogen or are potentially infectious.

-- Animal carcasses injected with viral vectors or highly toxins can be placed in a labeled biohazard sealable bag and placed in a freezer for pick-up.
+- high hazard chemicals or toxins can be placed in a labeled Ziploc bag and placed into a chemical hazard bucket in the freezer.

 - Outdated Pharmaceuticals